Ijasdeen/A-single-page-app/README.md

 # What is this?
-This is a developed single page application by using bootstrap 4
+This is a developed single page application by using bootstrap 4.
+It can be